Day6’s Young K unveils first teaser for upcoming solo album ‘Eternal’

 — DAY6 (@day6official) August 19, 2021

-On August 16, JYP Entertainment confirmed that the Day6 member would be making his solo debut after South Korean news outlets reported that he was set to release an album in September.
-On the same day, Young K also shared news of his upcoming enlistment in October through a live broadcast.
+On August 16, JYP Entertainment confirmed that the Day6 member would be making his solo debut shortly after South Korean news outlets reported that he was set to release an album in September.
+That same day, Young K also shared news of his upcoming military enlistment through a live broadcast.
+He is set to enlist later this October.